DataStax-Examples/astra-gatsbyjs-starter/README.md

 [Gatsby](https://www.gatsbyjs.org/) is a React-based, GraphQL powered, static site generator, with much of the functionality of a modern front-end framework.
 It brings together the best components of React, webpack, react-router, GraphQL, and other front-end tools.
 This is used to generate the application.

-Deploying a static web application on [Netlify](https://www.netlify.com/) allows us to reaps the benefits and not having to rely on our own webserver; it will also handle the Astra user credentials for us.
+Deploying a static web application on [Netlify](https://www.netlify.com/) allows us to reap the benefits and not having to rely on our own webserver; it will also handle the Astra user credentials for us.

 ## 🚀 Getting Started Paths:
 1. [Run the app locally](#running-on-your-local-machine)